TANGCONGKinh/sumvip/FAQ.md

   * Configure and build PCL as required
   * Build all packages

-## Q: How do I build PCL with limited memory?
+## Q: How do I build PCL with limited storage space?

 A: Building PCL using CMake takes a lot of space:
 * All modules and features enabled (except VTK with Qt) including CUDA (Linux, x86)